myclarity/myclarity.github.io/community-guidelines.md

 - any unsolicited or unauthorized advertising, promotional messages, spam or any other form of solicitation.
 - any deliberate impersonation of another person or entity or otherwise misrepresent your affiliation with a person or entity.

-By using this software, you agree to comply with the above conditions and acknowledge and agree that SmartDate has the right, in its sole discretion, to terminate your account or take such other action as we see fit if you breach any of the above conditions or any of the other terms of these Terms of Use. **This may include taking court action and/or reporting offending users to the relevant authorities.**
+By using this software, you agree to comply with the above conditions and acknowledge and agree that Clarity has the right, in its sole discretion, to terminate your account or take such other action as we see fit if you breach any of the above conditions or any of the other terms of these Terms of Use. **This may include taking court action and/or reporting offending users to the relevant authorities.**

 _Last Update: Sep 28, 2020_